Register a birth

 - The date and place of birth

-- If the birth is one of twins, triplets etc, then the times of the births will be needed
+- If the birth is one of twins, triplets etc, in which case the times of the births will be needed

 - Baby’s full name and gender